Code-Institute-Submissions/Storkfrasse-PP3/README.md

 Objective:<br>
 You must navigate the haunted mansion, making choices that will determine your fate.
 Each question presents a new challenge, a new encounter with the supernatural.
 The whispers guide you, but can they be trusted?
 Will you escape the clutches of the malevolent spirits, or will you become one with the shadows that linger in Ravenscroft Manor?

-Go and try you luck!
+Try you luck!
 Welcome to <a href="https://pp3-shadows-99906bed5dee.herokuapp.com/" target="_blank" rel="noopener">Whispers in the Shadows</a>

 # Contents